 Who Can Apply

-For collaborative applications, each individual applicant must meet the eligibility criteria above.
+Assistance through this program is available to professional writers.
+For collaborative applications, each individual applicant must meet the eligibility criteria.

-Self-published writers who are accepted as Members of the Writers’ Union of Canada or accepted as full Members of the League of Canadian Poets may now apply to the appropriate level.
+Self-published writers who are accepted as Members of the Writers’ Union of Canada or as full Members of the League of Canadian Poets may apply to the relevant level.